pymc-devs/pymc-data-umbrella/2023-03_sprint/sprint_parties/sponsors.md

 # Data Umbrella Sponsors

 ## Inspirational Tips on Contributing to Open Source
 Check out this 3-minute video by [Mariatta Wijaya](https://www.linkedin.com/in/mariatta/).
-She is a core developer for core Python shares a few inspirational remarks for those beginning or continuing their journey in contributing to open source.
+She is a core developer for core Python, and she shares a few inspirational remarks for those beginning or continuing their journey in contributing to open source.

 - "I wish someone had told me earlier how amazing open source is and I had become involved earlier."
 - Participating in and influencing decisions in the open source community is important.